ifergus/gettingandcleaning/Codebook.md

 *tBodyAccJerkMag
 *tBodyGyroMag
 *tBodyGyroJerkMag
-* fBodyAcc-XYZ
-* fBodyAccJerk-XYZ
-* fBodyGyro-XYZ
-* fBodyAccMag
-* fBodyAccJerkMag
-* fBodyGyroMag
-* fBodyGyroJerkMag
+*fBodyAcc-XYZ
+*fBodyAccJerk-XYZ
+*fBodyGyro-XYZ
+*fBodyAccMag
+*fBodyAccJerkMag
+*fBodyGyroMag
+*fBodyGyroJerkMag

 ##Variables

-The following variables are defined in tidy data set
+The following variables are defined in tidy data set.
+WIth the exception of subject and acivity (which are integer and character, respectively) all values are numerics and contain the Mean of the corresponding subject and activity based on the large dataset.

+The set of variables that were extracted for this data set were derived from those that contain the following calculations

+* mean(): Mean value
+* std(): Standard deviation

 1. "subject"
 2. "activity"